steveyttt/go/README.md

 ```

 ### **polymorphism**
-Polymorphism is when a function which can take multiple types as parameters.
+Polymorphism is when a function can take multiple types as parameters.
 A secret agent and a person perhaps?

 ### **methods**
 A method is a function which belongs to a certain type.